timabell/timwise.co.uk/_posts/2021-12-17-phone-setup-notes.md

 ##### Mobian - debian linux for phones

 [Mobian](https://mobian-project.org/) is encouraging to see.
-Debian linux's strenth has always been its governance and stability.
+Debian Linux's strenth has always been its governance and stability.
 Debian has been a rock in the stormy seas of open source even as different people have passed through its team.
 This is because debian has a strong set of organisational rules that are above and beyond any individual contributor.
 The fact that they are working on a mobile variant is very encouraging.

+##### PostmarketOS (Linux)

+[PostmarketOS](https://postmarketos.org/) is an Alpine Linux (i.e. very small) variation designed to breath life into otherwise obsolete hardware.
+I expect this will become more useful as phone hardware stops becoming utterly obsolete due to major changes in basic expectations and environment.

 ## Secure boot